In China, 87% of confirmed cases were ages 30 to 79 years and 3% were ages 80 years or older. Approximately 51% of patients were male.

 In the US, older patients (ages ≥65 years) accounted for 31% of all cases, 45% of hospitalizations, 53% of intensive care unit admissions, and 80% of deaths, with the highest incidence of severe outcomes in patients ages ≥85 years.

-Most cases are from familial clusters, or children who have a history of close contact with an infected patient.
-It appears that children generally don’t spread the virus to household contacts.
+Most cases in children are from familial clusters, or children who have a history of close contact with an infected patient.
 Unlike adults, children do not seem to be at higher risk for severe illness based on age or sex.

 In the UK, the estimated incidence of admission to hospital with confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection in pregnancy is 4.9 per 1000 maternities.
 Most women were in the second or third trimester.
 Of these patients, 41% were ages 35 years or older, 56% were from Black or other ethnic minority groups, 69% were overweight or obese, and 34% had preexisting comorbidities.